 Stuart Gordon originally shot Robot Jox in 1986 under the title Robotjox.
 At the time he made it, Gordon was attempting to exploit the mid-1980s craze for Transformer toys, inspired by tv’s Transformers (1984-7) and Robotech (1982-5).
 The film was given a $10 million budget by Albert and Charles Band – the biggest they afforded any of their films – but became caught up by the financial collapse of their Empire Studios in the late 1980s.
 By the time the film was eventually released directly to video, the Transformers craze was over.
 That is at least for another seventeen years until Michael Bay turned the toys into a massive blockbuster franchise on the big screen beginning with Transformers (2007).

 Haldeman is interested in creating a credible social milieu for the Transformers to take place in.
-The set-up owes much to Peter Watkins’ The Peace Game (1969), of which Haldeman may or may not have been aware, in which soldiers fight a series of symbolic war games as an alternative to war.
+The set-up owes much to Peter Watkins’ The Gladiators/The Peace Game (1969), of which Haldeman may or may not have been aware, in which soldiers fight a series of symbolic war games as an alternative to war.
 Haldeman sketches the story with interestingly economical strokes and is particularly good when it comes to characterisation.
 The scenes between Achilles and Athena where she tries to discern the meaning of luck, or even where the traitor is revealed, are well written.
 All play competently, although Paul Koslo’s Russian accent is unconvincing.
 The ending, which comes abruptly on a handshake and agreement of international cooperation between the East and West, is vaguely unsatisfying – not to mention, by the time that Robot Jox eventually came out, a redundant one.